Azure-Samples/streaming-at-scale/cosmos-db/README.md

 ## Exceptions

-Just after starting the Azure Function, if you immediately go to the Application Insight blade on the Azure Portal, you may see the followin exception:
+Just after starting the Azure Function, if you immediately go to the Application Insight blade on the Azure Portal, you may see the following exception:

     New receiver with higher epoch of '3' is created hence current receiver with epoch '2' is getting disconnected.
 If you are recreating the receiver, make sure a higher epoch is used.